DaveLanday/Bohn_and_Magnasco/README.md

 base of the hexagon in seconds *note: I would not attempt to visualize the simulation on a lattice this large

 Feel free to generate your own optimal transport lattices by adjusting the input paramters to the simulation method.
-Users are able to change the source location and (\gamma) values to visualize how current is delivered over the hexagonal lattice network.
+Users are able to change the source location and $$\gamma$$ values to visualize how current is delivered over the hexagonal lattice network.

 For examples of the output, see the images  folder.